Consciousness, Dreams, and Everyday Life: Self, Other, World

 This two-quarter program will have a two-pronged approach.
 On the first prong, we will use a theoretical and research-oriented perspective.
 On the second, a strong experiential component will include keeping structured journals of first-person experiences, dreams, and beliefs, as well as engaging in weekly mind-body connection activities such as movement labs.
 Our work will help students learn to develop their capacity for clarity of communication, for taking action, articulating feelings, and creating meaning.
 Fall quarter will focus primarily on understanding ourselves as individuals; winter quarter we will connect this self-awareness to others and the larger world, including the natural world.

 Students should expect to work about 48 hours each week (including class time) and to keep a detailed portfolio of their learning.
 Student work will sometimes be written papers, sometimes journal entries, and other times collaborative group work.
 A two-day retreat will be required during winter quarter.
 With faculty guidance, students will be able to conduct research, relate it to program content, and give presentations of their findings.
 Students will also be given opportunities to design projects that explore topics central to the program’s themes, but also connected to their own personal motivations around creative, positive, and effective responses to the world in its current chaotic state.
 For humanity to take a step forward, we need fresh ideas and solutions on many levels: personal, political, and relational.
 It is a good time to be excited about what lies ahead for us and each of us will play a different role in the future.

 Anticipated credit equivalencies for the program include leadership, mindful movement, psychology of dreams, multicultural studies, and independent research.

-leadership, consciousness studies, psychology, and cultural studies.
+This offering will prepare you for careers and advanced study in: leadership, consciousness studies, psychology, and cultural studies.

 $15 in fall and winter for art supplies and entrance fees.